Family and friends concerned Noah Green was unraveling before Capitol attack

 “I have been tried with some of the biggest, unimaginable tests in my life.
 I am currently now unemployed after I left my job partly due to afflictions, but ultimately, in search of a spiritual journey,” the post read.

-Noah Green listed himself as a “Follower of Farrahkan” on his Facebook page and signed some of his final posts, which were increasingly dark, as Brother Noah X. His last post links to a video of Nation of Islam leader Elijah Muhammad that Noah Green said was a “divine warning to us all during these last days of our world as we know it.”
+On his Facebook page, Green listed himself as a “Follower of Farrahkan” — an apparent reference to Louis Farrahkan, leader of the Black nationalist group Nation of Islam.
+Green’s last post links to a video of Elijah Muhammad, founder of the Nation of Islam, that Green said was a “divine warning to us all during these last days of our world as we know it.”

 In the March 17 post on Facebook, Green wrote his life had been on the “right track,” before he was hobbled by drugs he was “unknowingly” taking, which appeared to be a reference to the incident allegedly involving his former teammates.